HUDSON RIVER & NEW ENGLAND BRICK COLLECTION: M–Z

 From Westchester County Incorporation Records, 1876-1914:

-Nathan Peck and Robert Martin also operated the Peck & Martin and Montrose Point Brick Companies.
+Nathan Peck and Robert Martin also operated The Peck & Martin Brick Company which may also have used a "Star" logo.

 STILES